macbre/index-digest/README.md

 Analyses your database queries and schema and suggests indices improvements.
 You can use `index-digest` as your database linter.

+`index-digest` does the following:

+* it checks the schema of all tables in a given database and suggests improvements (e.g. removal of redundant indices)
+* if provided with SQL queries log (via `--sql-log` option) it:
+  * checks if all tables, columns and indices are used by these queries
+  * reports queries that do not use indices
+  * reports queries that use filesort or temporary file

 ## Requirements

 ```